node-red/node-red-nodes/hardware/PiLiter/README.md

 Pre-reqs
 --------

-Requires the WiringPi gpio command to be installed in order to work.
-See the <a href="http://wiringpi.com" target="new">WiringPi site</a> for details on how to do this.
+Requires the python RPi.GPIO library v0.58 (or better) to be installed in order to work.
+See the <a href="http://sourceforge.net/p/raspberry-gpio-python/wiki/install/" target="new">RPi.GPIO site</a> for details on how to do this.

+This is built into most recent Raspbian versions so no install should be necessary - but if necessary

+    $ sudo apt-get update
+    $ sudo apt-get install python-rpi.gpio python3-rpi.gpio

 Usage
 -----